marshcla/SI507_FinalProject/README.md

 1. Fork and clone the repository SI507_FinalProject
 2. Run requirements.txt to install all necessary libraries and modules to run the project (do this in a virtual environment if you so choose)
 3. Enter database credentials into the appropriate places in config.py
+4. Run final_project_database_setup.py to create the database
-4. Run code from the command line (don't forget to add runserver); this project requires no user input apart from the visualization component
+5. Run fin_project.py (don't forget to add runserver to access visualization component) to scrape data and enter it into the database; this project requires no user input apart from the visualization component
-5. If installed successfully, the user should then go to localhost:5000/ and enter a search term in the form (which should look like Example_Form_Img) and click submit
+6. If installed successfully (using runserver), the user should then go to localhost:5000/ and enter a search term in the form (which should look like Example_Form_Img) and click submit
-6. The resulting page should look something like Fin_Project_Ex.png
+7. The resulting page should look something like Fin_Project_Ex.png
-7. To check the correctness of the program, run fin_project_tests.py
+8. To check the correctness of the program, run fin_project_tests.py

 Note: